 Amongst many critics, Veblen’s (1899) writing at the end of the nineteenth century stands out for his attack on the ‘conspicuous consumption’ of the idle new rich ‘leisure class’ in the United States.
 Yet the amassing of fortunes and luxury consumption among the upper classes was strongly evident in Europe in the last decades of the nineteenth century and the rundown to the First World War.
 This was a phase of intensified globalization and international trade- a time in which the aristocracy and the new rich middle class came together in a phase of renewed formality with strong military themes in dress and demeanour evident in upper class society.
-Social divisions were sharp, the upper class displayed the rewards of prosperity in fine settings amidst servants and deference while many of the lower orders continued to live in slums and reeled under abject poverty.
+Social divisions were sharp, the upper class displayed the rewards of prosperity in fine settings amidst servants and deference while many of the lower orders continued to live in slums under conditions of abject poverty.
 It was the Belle Epoque period in France, with the expansion of upper class sociability and civility, a time for the flourishing of the arts, culture and connoisseurship, especially in the Paris captured by Proust in his A La Recherche de Temps Perdu novel series.
 This era came to an end with the onset of the First World War.

-The pertinent question at this stage is regarding similarities and difference between the rich and the super-rich in the epoch from the First World War to the contemporary period (i.e., from the 1980s onwards).
+What werethe similarities and difference between the rich and the super-rich in the epoch ending withthe First World War, from those of the contemporary period (i.e., from the 1980s onwards)?
 Both are eras of intensified globalization, increased trade and financial integration.
 Yet in the former phase the rich lived in a world without a sophisticated infrastructure of globalized financial markets and the web of transnational companies and myriad of subsidiaries, which makes moving money around much easier.
 Some of the rich in the earlier phase, as mentioned above, were attracted to, or more confined to, entering ‘society,’ a more formal upper class world which connected directly with the aristocracy, a world of titles, greater formality and sense obligation.
 The world had its international dimension, yet mobility, both spatial and social would seem to have been more restricted and circumscribed.
 It is frequently argued that today’s rich and super rich can opt to forego national identifications to pursue their own financial advantage.
 Being a part of an aristocratic set, is just one of the games they can play, and by no means the most absorbing or exciting one.
 Mobility, increasing speed and digital connectivity within an intricate globalized financial system enables financial fortunes to be moved instantly and profitably.
 Coupled with similar transformations in the means of physical communication, the ability to travel easily and comfortably around the world, this is helping produce a new mobile group of rich and super-rich people.
 The super-rich have access to a different world of rapid unencumbered mobility and can travel easily across frontiers and are welcomed in most parts of the world.
 They, therefore, could be regarded as ‘the true cosmopolitans,’ and it would be expected that some will develop new orientations, attitudes, values and lifestyles as they enter this new milieu.
 It would now be useful to consider some of the main parameters of the emergent rich and super-rich milieu.

 The Rise of the Super-Rich